I received something in the mail called a “Waiver of Citation, Renunciation and Consent to Appointment of Administrator”

-- If you disagree with their appointment, do not sign the waiver and contact an attorney immediately.
-If you fail to object by the Court date, you lose your right to challenge their appointment.
+- If you disagree with his/her appointment, do not sign the waiver and contact an attorney immediately.
+If you fail to object by the Court date, you lose your right to challenge his/her appointment.

 Am I losing my rights if I sign the Waiver?

 - If you sign, you are

 - Waiving your right to be appointed as Administrator of the estate